Most Fibromyalgia patients are initially unaware that they have this syndrome as it has only recently been recognised as a condition.

 Many patients affected will also have symptoms of irritable bowel syndrome, adrenal fatigue, migraines and headaches, restless legs syndrome and insomnia and poor sleep patterns.

 Clinical trials have shown that homeopathy is very successful in its management; and many cases also improve with naturopathic and nutritional strategies.
+See below for the results of these trials.
 At our Perth clinic we work with homeopathy in conjunction with diet, but sometimes supplements will also be recommended.
 References for clinical trials are provided at the bottom of this page.

 With homeopathy and naturopathy combined as practised together at our Perth naturopathic clinic by Michael Blanch the majority of cases significantly improve.
 Treatment is individual and is prescribed to that person’s unique pattern of symptoms.
 Results are often rapid, with improvement in pain, energy levels and sleeping patterns within a few days.
 Many achieve permanent relief after a few months of treatment.